 But wait, there’s even GREATER news, says Paul!

-Now, they can actual marry “him who has been raised from the dead”!!!
+Now, they can actual re-marry the Lord GOD, “him who has been raised from the dead”!!!

 With the Death of the Messiah (‘God-the-Husband’ manifested in the flesh) the House of Israel is released from the law of the husband, and thereby delivered from her adultery and exile.
 She can now return and remarry without condemnation.

-But with ‘the Resurrection‘ of Messiah, now without sinning and without breaking the ‘law of the husband’, she can remarry the Lord GOD (Jesus), and fulfill the prophecies!
+Lastly, with ‘the Resurrection‘ of Messiah, she can now remarry the Lord GOD (Jesus-God-in-the-flesh) without sinning or breaking the ‘law of the husband’, and thereby fulfill the prophecies!

-Jesus, God-the-Husband-in-the-flesh, came to redeem and save that which ‘He’ lost, in order that He could reconcile ‘His’ exiled wife so that of all Israel could be saved!
+Jesus, God-the-Husband-in-the-flesh, came to redeem and save that which ‘He’ lost, in order that He could reconcile ‘His’ divorced-exiled wife; ‘so that of all Israel could be saved‘ ~ Romans 11!